Monday, April 29, 2024

 Click image for more photos ...

-Our friend Dave O'Hallaran (aka What Wave Dave on CHRW) has been sharing on Facebook, with our grateful permission, photos that we had taken of various bands back in the 1980's.
+Our friend Dave O'Halloran (aka What Wave Dave on CHRW) has been sharing on Facebook, with our grateful permission, photos that we had taken of various bands back in the 1980's.
 Today Dave writes in The Cedar Lounge - Blue Boot group: "Some more 63 Monroe pics from Reg Quinton, this time at the Cedar Lounge circa 1981/1982."

 Bob Loblaws comments: "I remember they played one night when I still worked there as a waiter, they both came in wearing pig masks"